openstreams/wflow/doc/wflow_topoflex.rst

 model, a set of constraints is introduced: parameter and process constraints.
 These constraints are assumed relations between parameters and fluxes of different HRUs and prevent the selection of unreaslistic parameters.
 The constraints are an important part of the perceptual model, but are not (yet) included in de wflow code.
-Below some examples of constraints are given, more examples of constraints can be found in [gharari], [gao] and [euser].
+Below some examples of constraints are given, more examples of constraints can be found in Gharari et al. (2014), Gao et al. (2014) and Euser et al. (2015).

 Parameter constraints
 ~~~~~~~~~~~~~~~~~~~~~